websharper-samples/LoginWithBulma/README.md

             e.Event.PreventDefault()
         )
     ```
     > Note how `e` in the login handler enables you to **access all the input values** through `e.Vars`.
-You can also use these to **set their values on the UI** - two-way binding in WebSharper UI is super easy.
+You can also use these to **set their values on the UI** - two-way binding in WebSharper UI really rocks.

-4. And last, we need to seal these  and inject our login form to the `#main` template placeholder:
+4. And last, seal these and inject your login form to the `#main` placeholder you added earlier:
     ```fsharp
         .Doc()
     |> Doc.RunById "main"
     ```
+And boom, you are done.

-## 5. Other considerations
+## 5. Further improvements

-Our login app is 30 lines of F# code, and even for such a short tutorial like this one, we can pull off one more trick.
-Say, we wanted to add **error messages** below the input boxes failing validation.
-Bulma's way is to add these to the markup after each input control - and all we need as extra is another `ws-attr` attribute:
+Your login app is 30 lines of F# code, and even for a short tutorial like this one, you can pull off one more trick.
+Say, you wanted to add **error messages** below the input boxes that are failing validation.
+Bulma's way is to add these to the markup after each input control.
+In addition, all you need as extra is another `ws-attr` attribute:

 ```html
 <div class="field">